RookieKuch09/mosaic-engine/README.md

 ## SDL3 on GNOME (Wayland)

-SDL3 may not work correctly on the GNOME desktop environment with Wayland due to its reliance on the X11 backend.
+SDL3 may not work correctly on the GNOME desktop environment with Wayland due to the library's reliance on the X11 backend.
 If you experience any issues, try forcing SDL3 to use X11:
 ```bash
 SDL_VIDEODRIVER=x11 ./your_app
 ```